MinhChauNGUYEN/praatfig/README.md

 - Save the file as `.eps`/ `.pdf`/ `.png`

 ### Some notes
-1. `outer viewport` vs inner viewport
+1. Outer viewport vs Inner viewport

 2. With vs without box or axes